In the Line of Fire: Critical response

-On Rotten Tomatoes, In the Line of Fire has a "Certified Fresh" 96% rating based on 73 reviews, with an average rating of 7.7/10.
+On Rotten Tomatoes, In the Line of Fire has a 96% rating based on 73 reviews, with an average rating of 7.7/10.
 The site's consensus states: "A straightforward thriller of the highest order, In the Line of Fire benefits from Wolfgang Petersen's taut direction and charismatic performances from Clint Eastwood and John Malkovich."
-On Metacritic, it has a score of 74 out of 100 based on reviews from 16 critics, indicating "generally favorable reviews".
+On Metacritic, it has a score of 74 out of 100 based on reviews from 16.
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Vincent Canby of The New York Times wrote: "It's movie making of the high, smooth, commercial order that Hollywood prides itself on but achieves with singular infrequency."

-Roger Ebert gave the film three and a half stars out of four, writing: "Most thrillers these days are about stunts and action.
+Roger Ebert gave the film three and a half out of four, writing: "Most thrillers these days are about stunts and action.
 In the Line of Fire has a mind."

 Kenneth Turan of the Los Angeles Times called the film "crisply entertaining".
-He praised the casting, "Malkovich’s insinuating, carefully thought out delivery is in the same way an ideal foil for Eastwood’s bluntly straightforward habits", and Eastwood "every part of this film trades so heavily on Eastwood’s presence that it is impossible to imagine it with anyone else in the starring role."
+He praised the casting, "Malkovich’s insinuating, carefully thought out delivery is in the same way an ideal foil for Eastwood’s bluntly straightforward habits", and Eastwood "every part of this film trades so heavily on Eastwood’s presence that it is impossible to imagine it with anyone else in the starring role".